Aramco reps describe missiles and fires as facilities were attacked

-BAQAIQ, Saudi Arabia (Reuters) - When 18 drones slammed into the world’s biggest oil processing facility in Saudi Arabia last Saturday, the roughly hundred workers on weekend night shift leapt into action to confront the blazes that had erupted.
+BAQAIQ, Saudi Arabia, Sept 20 (Reuters) - When 18 drones slammed into the world’s biggest oil processing facility in Saudi Arabia last Saturday, the roughly hundred workers on weekend night shift leapt into action to confront the blazes that had erupted.

 In the pre-dawn darkness, emergency responders arrived within minutes to the attack at Baqaiq plant and a near simultaneous strike down the road at Khurais, the kingdom’s second-biggest oil field.